MarTech Today’s Guide to GDPR — The General Data Protection Regulation

 According to a PricewaterhouseCoopers survey earlier this year, more than 90 percent of the American C-level executives surveyed considered GDPR compliance “a top priority on their data-privacy and security agenda for 2017.”

 It is unclear how prepared companies really are.
-In fact, there is some debate whether the GDPR will cause great upheaval in American businesses or whether it will amount to nothing more than an ominous bark without any bite.
+In fact, there is some debate about whether GDPR will cause great upheaval in American businesses or whether it will amount to nothing more than an ominous bark without any bite.

 But there is some evidence that in late 2017, companies are starting to take it seriously.
 A survey by security compliance firm TrustArc and the International Association of Privacy Professionals (IAPP) found that 84 percent of its US respondents expected to be prepared by May 2.

-It’s likely that companies will have to adapt standard marketing processes such as data mining, location targeting and remarketing and think of new ways to handle data.
+It’s likely that companies will have to adapt standard marketing processes, such as data mining, location targeting and remarketing, and think of new ways to handle data.
 But businesses that already take the threats associated with user privacy seriously and have safeguards in place will be in better shape when the regulation kicks in, regardless of how it’s enforced.

 It’s also clear that we will see an increasing number of new, compliance-oriented products and services being developed for the foreseeable future.

 What can a company do to prepare?
 Here are some basic points to consider when developing a plan:

 - Integrate your IT and marketing departments.
 Soon.
 Between the threat of cybercrime and the necessity for specific monitoring and implementation strategies, your IT department will be your new best friend.
 Those who use martech technology will now have increased reason to invest in and use secure and customized IT solutions to stay on the right side of the regulations — and the right side of the consumers’ trust.